chanzuckerberg/miniwdl/docs/wdlviz.md

 Consider a workflow as a graph, whose nodes are task calls or intermediate value declarations, and edges represent dependencies of the WDL expressions found in the node, when they refer to a previous call output or intermediate value.

 Miniwdl provides just such a representation in its WDL object model, where [`Workflow.body`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.Workflow.body) is a list of objects deriving from [`WorkflowNode`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.WorkflowNode), whose implementations include `Call`, `Decl`, and `Scatter` and `Conditional` sections.
 Each `WorkflowNode` exposes a `workflow_node_id` string, and a set `workflow_node_dependencies` of node IDs which it depends on.
 Miniwdl pre-computes these with detailed static analysis; for example, it finds `Call` dependencies by scanning each WDL expression in the [`Call.inputs`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.Call.inputs) and resolving identifiers to previous call outputs or value declarations.
-This detailed syntax tree is also exposed in the API, but the `WorkflowNode` abstraction is convenient for the application at hand.
+This detailed syntax tree is also exposed in the API (see previous codelab), but the `WorkflowNode` abstraction is most convenient for the application at hand.

-Let us first consider simple workflows without scatter and conditional sections, only calls and value declarations.
-Furthermore, to keep the visualization tidy, we'll only include intermediate declarations which depend on other nodes.
+Let's first consider simple workflows without scatter and conditional sections, only calls and value declarations.
+And to keep the visualization tidy, we'll exclude value declarations with no dependencies of their own.

 ```python3
 def wdlviz(workflow):